Riskified/dynamic-environment-docs/docs/getting-started/technical-overview.md

 # Technical Overview

 Dynamic Environment uses [_Istio_][istio]'s mesh capabilities to launch custom version of a deployment and adds spacial routing based on HTTP request headers or source labels.

+## Base Elements

-We achieve this by using the following steps:
+We use the following steps to initialize a _DynamicEnvironment_:

-## Basic Elements

 ### Subsets

-* We identify the deployment based on the _namespace_ / _name_ supplied in the _DynamicEnv_ manifest
-  and then we clone it using the [provided overrides](../references/crd.md#subset) (with minor updates - e.g. set version, etc).
+* We identify the deployment we want to override based on the _namespace_ / _name_ supplied in the _DynamicEnv_ manifest and then we clone it using the [provided overrides](../references/crd.md#subset) (with minor updates - e.g. set version, etc).
 * We are identifying the service that use this deployment (so we'll have the service hostname).
 A deployment might have more than one service pointing to it.
 We'll soon support this (for now we only support single service for deployment).